 Under agreement with USSOCOM, the Doolittle Institute implemented SOFWERX as a public facing intermediary to assist with collaboration, innovation, prototyping and exploration with industry, labs and academic partners.
-SOFWERX currently has two facilities, 1) a ~10,000 sf facility designed for collaboration, innovation and modest rapid prototyping, 2) and a 4000 sf garage designed for rapid prototyping with modest collaboration and innovation capabilities.
-Both are located in Tampa, Florida.
+SOFWERX currently has three facilities, 1) a ~35,000 sf facility design for a range of collaborative efforts and rapid prototyping, 2) a ~10,000 sf facility designed for collaboration, innovation, and modest rapid prototyping, 3) and a 4,000 sf garage designed for rapid prototyping with modest collaboration and innovation capabilities.
+All are located in Tampa, Florida.

 SOFWERX performs collaboration, ideation and facilitation with the best minds of Industry, Academia and Government.
 SOFWERX can also conduct rapid prototyping and rapid proof of concepts from ideation discovery.
 The following lists some specific capabilities we use to facilitate collaboration and prototyping: